Listen audio version

 - WordPress.com blog copying your content: Use this form

-Now fill out the form and report all the links.
-You can use single form to report multiple links.
+Now fill out the form and report all of the links.
+You can use a single form to report multiple links.

-Before submitting, recheck your request.
-It may be little time taking process, but this works the best and within couple of days you will get rid of all such web content and you will get back all your stolen traffic.
+It may be a little time consuming to re-check everything, but this works the best.
+Within a couple of days you will get rid of all such copied content and you will get back all of your stolen traffic.

-If those blogs (Auto RSS content generated blogs) are using Adsense on their pages.
-Follow this link and report it to Google adsense team for violation of copyright.
-This will cost adsense account to spammer.
-So far, I have removed hundred of links in last couple of days and I can see traffic is coming back to my blog.
-Specially for those keywords which was stolen by such copy-paste blogger.
+So far, I have removed hundred of links in the last couple of days and I can see my lost traffic coming back to my blog (especially for those keywords which were stolen by such copy-paste bloggers).

 Earlier, I never bothered about reporting such posts to Google, but now it’s always a good idea to report all such copied content to Google.